mosop/cli/README.md

 `Options` inherits the `Optarg::Model` class provided from the *optarg* parser library.
 For more information about optarg, see the  [README](https://github.com/mosop/optarg).

-Crystal CLI provides the proxy methods calling the corresponding optarg's API methods for access to options and arguments.
+Crystal CLI provides the proxy methods calling the corresponding optarg's API methods for accessing options and arguments.
 The following table shows how the methods are mapped.

 | Crystal CLI | optarg |
 | :-- | :-- |